 If you’ve been seriously injured, you know the overwhelming physical, emotional, and financial pain such an injury can cause.
-So do the compassionate Georgia catastrophic injury attorneys at Griffin Durham Tanner & Clarkson.
+So does a compassionate Georgia catastrophic injury attorney at Griffin Durham Tanner & Clarkson.
 They have spent years vigorously fighting for those whose lives have been irreparably damaged due to a few seconds of someone else’s inattention, recklessness, or malice.

 Careless or intentional wrongdoing by another can cause life-changing injuries and untold pain and suffering.
 It can cost victims the loss of income, wages, and unemployment, while causing an avalanche of medical expenses.

 You have the right to financial compensation if you suffered a serious injury caused by someone else’s actions or inactions.
 Call (404) 891-9150 to speak with an Georgia catastrophic injury attorney in Atlanta or (912) 867-9140 to speak with a lawyer in Savannah.

 Contact Us As Soon as Possible to Build a Successful Case

 The sooner your catastrophic injury is brought to our attention, the sooner we can begin building a strong case against the person or entity that caused it.

 The sooner we have our initial consultation with you, the sooner we can: